Born Free (Andy Williams album): Reception

 Variety noted that "Williams performs [the title song] with great finesse as part of a program of other film and show tunes plus some recent hits."

-Record Mirror called it "an exquisite album", and noted that "his version of 'Then You Can Tell Me Goodbye' is tender".
+Record Mirror called it "an exquisite album", and noted that "his version of 'Then You Can Tell Me Goodbye' is tender, while his "Strangers In The Night" is somewhat drier than Sinatra's".

+The critics of Record Mirror, AllMusic, and The Encyclopedia of Popular Music each gave the album a four-star rating.